mohammedazzouzi15/pl_temp_fit/README.rst

 conda activate pymc_env
 pip install -e . # on the folder where pyproject.toml is located

+for an example of the workflow you can check the notebook in the examples folder

 This project has been set up using PyScaffold 4.5.
 For details and usage information on PyScaffold see https://pyscaffold.org/.